Published July 20, 2023. Updated November 23, 2023. Open access. Peer-reviewed. | Purchase book ❯ |

 Spanish common name: Cuilanpalo de Montanuccii.

 Recognition: ♂♂ 16.4 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=5.7 cm. ♀♀ 15.6 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=5.6 cm..1 Species of the genus Macropholidus can be identified from other small brownish diurnal lizards by their elongate body with well-developed limbs and by having strongly overlapping sub-rhomboid scales on the sides of the body.2,3 Macropholidus differs from its sister genus Pholidobolus by the presence of a transparent palpebral disc in the lower eyelid.4 Macropholidus montanuccii can be differentiated from its congeners by having a paired series of enlarged dorsal scale rows restricted to the nape (continuous to the sacral region in M. ruthveni and not paired in M. annectens), irregular dark markings on lower lips, and conspicuous ocelli along flanks.1 Males are slightly larger than females and their ocelli are more conspicuous (Fig. 1).1
+Snout–vent length=5.6 cm..1 Species of the genus Macropholidus can be identified from other small brownish diurnal lizards by their elongate body with well-developed limbs and by having strongly overlapping sub-rhomboid scales on the sides of the body.2,3 Macropholidus differs from its sister genus Pholidobolus by the presence of a transparent palpebral disc in the lower eyelid.4 Macropholidus montanuccii can be differentiated from its congeners by having a paired series of enlarged dorsal scale rows restricted to the nape (continuous to the sacral region in M. ruthveni and not paired in M. annectens), irregular dark markings on the lower lips, and conspicuous ocelli along flanks.1 Males are slightly larger than females and their ocelli are more conspicuous (Fig. 1).1

 Natural history: Macropholidus montanuccii is an uncommonly seen diurnal lizard that occurs in seasonally dry montane shrublands as well as in adjacent pastures and roadsides.1,5 Montanuccii’s Sticklizards are active during sunny mornings or sunny intervals in otherwise cloudy days.1,5 At night and during overcast or rainy days, they remain inactive under logs or rocks.1 These lizards can be seen basking or foraging on rocky surfaces along trails or in leaf-litter and herbaceous vegetation.1,5 When threatened, these shy reptiles take refuge among herbs, bushes, as well as under logs or rocks.
 Females lay two eggs per clutch.1 A communal nesting site containing 24 eggs was found under a rock in Utuana Reserve, Loja province.5